uhatikus/UAIssistant/uaissistant/tool_factory/README.md

         # - you can use tfr: ToolFactoryRepository to access the Databases (Postgres and ClickHouse)
         # - use `some_arg_from_openai_assistant` as `self.some_arg_from_openai_assistant`

-        # Conclude the output for OpenAI Assistantant and the Glassdome frontent:
+        # Conclude the output for OpenAI Assistantant and the frontent:
         output = f"Here is the result of something useful: ..." frontend_values = [AssistantMessageValue(type=AssistantMessageType.Text, content={"message": f"Here is our useful result{}"})]